tim-tang/tim-tang.github.com/resume.md

 tagline: Supporting tagline
 group: navigation
 ---
-Has about 5 years of experience doing end-to-end development of web applications for small startups and in the enterprise.
+Has more than 5 years of experience doing end-to-end development of web applications for small startups and in the enterprise.
 In all contexts he strives to find simple, common-sense solutions to complex problems.
 Over the years he has worked with a wide variety of technologies.
 When not in front of a computer Tim enjoys spending time outdoors with his wife and little daughter or torturing himself by running long distances.

 <img class='inset right' src='/images/avatar1.png' title='Tim Tang at redang island!' alt='Photo of Tim.Tang at redang island!' width='168px' />